QL Resources Bhd

 52. Indonesia Sustainable Palm Oil (ISPO) certified (100%)?

-The company states "Our palm oil plantation is grounded on good agriculture practice and we comply with the environmentally sustainable methods of the Indonesian Sustainable Palm Oil (ISPO) certification."
-However, no certificates could be found.
+The company reports that its oil palm estate complies with the requirements of the Indonesian Sustainable Palm Oil (ISPO) certification.
+However, no ISPO certificate could be found.

 -